Kamchatka Volcanic Eruption Response Team

 The offices for KVERT are located at the Institute of Volcanic Geology and Seismology in Petropavlovsk-Kamchatsky on the Kamchatka Peninsula.

 Monitored volcanoes

 The following list shows volcanoes currently monitored by KVERT or SVERT.
-Many rely on the use activity detection instruments or satellite and local observations.
-While the majority of these volcanoes are in remote locations and would only pose a threat to aviation, there are a few in some areas that could have an impact on populated communities.
+Many rely on the use of activity detection instruments or satellite and local observations.
+While the majority of these volcanoes are in remote locations and would only pose a threat to aviation, there are a few that could have an impact on populated communities.
 Monitored volcanoes are not limited to the ones currently listed, and more may be added in the future if necessary.